Whitemane Abilities and Strategy

 Desperate Plea is to apply Zeal to allies relatively often.
 The

-Desperate Plea with full Desperation stacks is not sustainable; you must
+full Desperation stacks is not sustainable.
+You should

-prioritise which allies need Zeal during early fights.
+generally prioritise allies that need Zeal during early fights.
 A good thing to remember

 is that the Zeal buff lasts longer than the Desperation debuff.
 This means that